Wednesday 23 February 2000

 Highlights: St Canice (Kilkenny) Cathedral, Smithwick Brewery, Kilkenny Castle

 Today was spent in one our our small changes to the plan – Kilkenny City.
-We caught the 9 am bus and arrived at 11.30 am.
+We caught the 9 am bus from Dublin and arrived at Kilkenny 11.30 am.

-First visit was St Canice Cathedral, which like Dublin is still Protestant in this Catholic country.
+First up was a visit to St Canice Cathedral, also known as Kilkenny Cathedral, is still a Protestant Cathedral despite being in this strongly Catholic country.
 The present Cathedral dates from 1251 and contains a stone Throne in one of the walls.